mapeditor/tiled/README.md

     $ qmake -r PREFIX=/usr

-Note: The -r recursive flag is required if you've run qmake before, as this command will affect nested pro files)
+Note: The -r recursive flag is required if you've run qmake before, as this command will affect nested pro files.

 To install Tiled to a packaging directory: